My employer asked me to drive. If I am stopped by the police, do I have a defence to driving without insurance?

 Is there a defence to the allegation?

 Yes, the most obvious of which is that the use of the vehicle was insured.
 However, ignorance of lack of cover is not in itself a defence as driving without insurance is a ‘strict liability’ offence.
-This means that a motorist commits the offence even if he or she did not know or believe that there was no insurance cover.
+This means that a motorist commits the offence even if he or she did not know or believe that there was no insurance

 The Employment Defence

-Statute does provide an exception to the strict liability rule set out above which is that a motorist shall not be convicted (note that this defence is not a bar to prosecution but to conviction):-
+The statute does provide an exception to the strict liability rule set out above which is that a motorist shall not be convicted (note that this defence is not a bar to prosecution but to conviction):-

 if he or she proves that—